Seped28/Air-Pollution-Risk-Assessment/README.md

 ## Resource used
-ArcGIS
+* ArcGIS
-Air Quality dataset (from EPA)
+* Air Quality dataset (from EPA)
-Population and administrative boundary dataset (from Cemsu)
+* Population and administrative boundary dataset (from Cemsu)

 ## Conclusion
 There are more TRI stations in 2010 (143) than in 2020 (109).
 There is a reduction in the number of people exposed from 2010 to 2020, but the spatial distribution is a concern.
-Bulloch county seem to be more at risk than Effingham( Wood product from statesboro).The hyundai plant in Bryan county seems to be introducing more pollutant (Fabricated metal).
-Population is not entirely correlated with the population at risk.
+Bulloch county seem to be more at risk than Effingham (Wood product from Statesboro).
+The Hyundai plant in Bryan County seems to be introducing more pollutants (Fabricated metal).
+The population is not entirely correlated with the population at risk.
 There is a possible indication of Covid.